ashutoshSce/minify-html-webpack-plugin/README.md

 You can pass configuration options to `MinifyHtmlWebpackPlugin`.
 Each configuration has following items:

 - `dir`: Optional.
 Base dir to find the files, if not provided, use the root of webpack context.
-- `src`: Required.
-Files in `src` to minify.
+- `src`: Required. source directory path.
-- `dest`: Optional.
-Copy minified HTML contents Files in `dest`, if not provided, paste into src directory.
+- `dest`: Optional. destination directory path.
+Paste minified HTML contents from `src` directory files into `dest` directory, if not provided, paste into `src` directory.
+- `ignoreFileRegex`: Optional.
+Regex to ingnore files in the src directory, if not provided, will minimize all files in src directory.`
 - `rules`: Required.
 See the [html-minifer docs](https://github.com/kangax/html-minifier) for all available options.

 # License